 Are Motorcycle Helmets Required by Law in Florida—and Does It Affect Your Injury Case?

-Riding a motorcycle in Florida offers a sense of freedom few other places can match.
-However, the state's motorcycle helmet law can play a significant role in safety and your rights after a crash.
+Riding a motorcycle in Florida offers a sense of freedom that few other places can match.
+However, Florida requires motorcycle helmets for riders under the age of 21, and not wearing one can play a significant role in safety and your rights after a crash.
 If you've been injured in a motorcycle crash, here’s what you need to know about how helmet laws can affect your motorcycle injury claim.

 Florida’s Motorcycle Helmet Law: What You Need to Know